Discover our limited seasonal offers and travel Europe at its most beautiful

 • Biodegradable water bottle

-• Wi-Fi is available in restaurant – data use is not included
+• Wi-Fi is available in restaurant – for free, based on fair use

 • Drinks